 Mark Andrejevic (2011) has further identified historical detail in the alienated activity of content creators, in what he calls the online economy.
-Like Marx in the “Manuscripts”, Andrejevic begins with the estrangement of the worker from the products of their labour.
+Like Marx in the “1844 Manuscripts”, Andrejevic begins with the estrangement of the worker from the products of their labour.
 In the online economy, this is the estrangement of user-generated content.
 He argues that the alienation of users from their data is a necessary condition of online exploitation.
-Data driven marketing is able flourish in the space created by this condition.
-In particular, an industry of predictive market analytics emerges to facilitate capital.
-Users are in effect also alienated from the tools of production in this mode, as the foundational estrangement advances and concatenates.
-The activity of exploited users is then estranged in the act of value creation.
-“The goal of predictive analytics is, in a sense, both pre-emptive and productive, predictive and manipulative: to manage risks before they emerge or become serious while at the same time maximizing sales.
+Data-driven marketing is able flourish in the space created by this condition.
+In particular, an industry of predictive market analytics emerges to facilitate the valorization of user activity.
+Users are in effect also alienated from the tools of production in this mode.
+The activity of exploited users is estranged in the act of value creation, as technical codification directs user activity.
+“The goal of predictive analytics,” for example “is, in a sense, both pre-emptive and productive, predictive and manipulative: to manage risks before they emerge or become serious while at the same time maximizing sales.
 The goal, in other words, is to integrate possible futures into present behaviour and thereby to manage the future” (Andrejevic 2011, 281).
-Additional forms of technological mediation are introduced into the valorization process toward the intensification of surplus-value, though its realization rests in a higher order of abstraction than traditional circuits of accumulation.
-The creation of content is then turned back upon users.
-Data is captured, alienated and returned as deformed passages in future online activity, tailored toward commodity consumption.
-Alienated activity is deepened by intensifying capitalist technological codification.
+Here, alienation from the product produced discloses an estranged relation to the tools of production; this is true both of manufacturing and alienated data in the online economy.
+Additional forms of technological mediation are introduced into the valorization process toward the intensification of surplus-value.
+The creation of content online is turned back upon users, as activity online is mobilized by capital to narrowly delimit possible futures.
+Data is captured, alienated and returned as deformed passages in online activity, tailored toward commodity consumption.
+Alienated activity is deepened by intensifying technological codification by capital.

 Alienated and compelled activity appear here as the basis of exploitation.
-The manifestation of capitalist imperatives in technology renders online activity for its exchange value, what the philosopher of technology Andrew Feenberg (1999, 87 – 9) identifies as ‘technical codes’, or the social and economic values manifest within technologies.
-For Feenberg, technical codes situate objects and technologies by the social meaning to which they’re attached.
-Social meanings are of course contested and fluid, open to interpretation and change.
-We can, all the same, identify the mediating presence of socially-determined biases present in technology, apparent in the ideologies of capitalist command and total automation from Noble’s analysis.
-Combining Feenberg and Andrejevic, management of user horizons by predictive analytics appears as the political content of alienation in its second moment, its operative technical code.
+The manifestation of capitalist imperatives in technology renders online activity for its exchange value.
+This rendering is what the philosopher of technology Andrew Feenberg (1999, 87 – 9) identifies as ‘technical codes’, or the social and economic values manifest within technologies and technical systems.
+For Feenberg, technical codes situate objects by the socially-determined values to which they’re attached.
+With capital, exchange value is the appearance value itself.
+In the case of mechanical or technological change toward the accumulation of surplus value, this is the primary technical code.

+While the accumulation of surplus value is primary in the creation of technologies for surplus value accumulation, it is by no means necessarily the determining moment.
+We can identify the mediating presence of socially-determined biases present in technology that exceed the economic relationship.
+This is apparent in the ideologies of capitalist command and total automation from Noble’s analysis.
+With digital technology, the estrangement of control reappears as the alienated processes through which futures are constructed.
+Combining Feenberg and Andrejevic, the management of user horizons by predictive analytics is as a political form of alienation in its second moment.